Vyral/betsy-birdsong/_posts/2020-03-31-how-sellers-should-navigate-multiple-offer-scenarios.md

 {% include youtube.html %}

-<p style="text-align:center">Price isn’t the only important part of a buyer’s offer.
-Here’s why you need to consider the act of sale and down payment, too.</p>
+<p style="text-align:center"><em>Price isn’t the only important part of a buyer’s offer.
+Here’s why you need to consider the act of sale and down payment, too.</em></p>

 Multiple-offer situations occur in our market whenever a house is correctly priced from the very beginning, which is why pricing is so critical.&nbsp;